ELVIS-Project/vis-framework/doc/api/index.rst

 About This Documentation
 ------------------------
 * What This Documentation Covers
-* How to Use This Documentation
+* How to Use This Documentation.
+This will include instructions on how to know which parts of the indexers/experimenters documentation is important to read when all you want to do is find the output formats.

 About the ``vis`` Framework
 ---------------------------